howlettjames/Crypto-Digital-Office/README.md

 # Crypto Digital Office

 ### This is a project done for the subject Cryptography taken at ESCOM - IPN.
-The purpose of this project was to learn how to build a web site to provide a service with cryptograpic features.
+The purpose of this project was to learn how to build a web site to provide a service with cryptographic features.
 User guide and documentation can be found [here](https://github.com/howlettjames/Crypto-Digital-Office/blob/master/Docs/Final%20Digital%20Office.pdf).

 ## Task